Utappia/uCareSystem/README.md

 	sudo ucaresystem-core -eol

-For usage start ucaresystem-core with '-h' parameter :
+For ifnormation about the availabe parameters start ucaresystem-core with '-h' parameter :

 	sudo ucaresystem-core -h